 Water Quality - Surface and Bottom Water Constituent Sampling: The post-restoration nutrient concentrations remained relatively constant, with the exception of the 30 December 2014 surveys, which showed consistently higher nutrient concentrations across multiple parameters.
-The higher concentrations were possibly due to nutrient-laden water discharges from the Tapia Water Reclamation Facility located outside the project area upstream in Malibu Creek.
+The higher concentrations were likely due to nutrient-laden water discharges from adjacent onsite wastewater treatment facilities or the Tapia Water Reclamation Facility located outside the project area upstream in Malibu Creek.
 Additionally, based on the Heal the Bay Beach Report Card data, the post-restoration trend appears to be declining numbers of TMDL exceedances